BHFock/git-cl/docs/tutorial.md

 git cl stash <changelist-name>
 ```

+Tip: Run stash commands from your repository root to avoid directory issues.

 - Saves all unstaged and untracked files from the changelist.
 - Staged files are left alone (so you can commit them separately).
 - The stash is named after your changelist and timestamped.